 CHAPTER V –METHODS OF ANALYZING ENVIRONMENT

-Statistical analysis in environment helps us aware of environment in fuller and more accurate in order to efficiently manage activities impacting environment, and opposite.
-Main approaches of statistical analysis in environment arechange of structure, uniformity and difference of environment, and changes in environment, factors impacting environment and effects of environment to socio-economic life.
+Statistical analysis in environment helps us be aware of environment fullier and more accurate in order to efficiently manage activities impacting environment, and vice versa .
+Main approaches of statistical analysis in environment are changes of structure, uniformity and differences of environment, and changes in environment, factors impacting environment and effects of environment to socio-economic life.

 5.1.
-Analysis of variability and differences in environment
+Analysis of variability, uniformity and differences in environment

 5.2.
 Analysis of environmental changes